thindil/hunter/README.md

 can still use default GTK theme by adding environment variable `GTK_THEME`.
 For example: `GTK_THEME=Adwaita ./hunter-x86-64.AppImage`.

+## Generating code documentation

+To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) and script **robofix.py** from [RoboAda](https://github.com/thindil/roboada) (to fix syntax colors of source code).
+If you have both, in main program directory (where this file is) enter terminal commands: `robodoc --rc others/robodocada.rc` and after it `./robofix.py docs`.

 ## Licenses
 Hunter is available under [GPLv3](COPYING) license.